-The audit fees attributable to Participation Class T for 2024 include an amount of 12 (2023: 10) for the audit of the financial statements and 4 (2023: 3) for other audit-related services.
+The audit fees attributable to Participation Class T for 2024 are included in the fixed service fee and amount to 12 (2023: 10) for the audit of the financial statements and 4 (2023: 3) for other audit engagements.
 There are no audit fees related to advisory or other non-audit services.